Michel-p16/PDS-Project/docs/source/evaluation_single.rst

    * - **Weighted Average**
      - 97%

 ----------------------------------------------------------
-Takeaways And Further Analysis
+Further Analysis
 ----------------------------------------------------------

 As you can see, all our models achieve the same values for all the evaluation metrics.
 This is not an error in our code or in our data, we have checked this multiple times as we couldn't believe it either.
-But it seems that all the models perform exactly the same on the single select questions despite being quite different.
+But it seems that all the models perform exactly the same on the single select questions, despite being quite different.
 The good thing about that is, that all the metrics are really good.
 That means in 97% of all predictions, the model is right.

 If you want to dive into the training process, you can take a look at the behavior of the loss values for both training and validation loss.